 Protect Your Cash Flow

 Despite your best efforts, there may be times when you simply can’t work.
-To ensure you’re able to dive back in once the coast is clear, you need to prioritize cash flow.
+To ensure you can dive back in once the coast is clear, you need to prioritize cash flow.
 This means seeking out all the funding options you have available to you.

 Check into what government stimulus programs you might be eligible for, as there might be funds available at lower rates than you’d get from a traditional lender.
 Some of what you borrow might also be forgivable, which means a portion of what you borrowed might not need to be paid back.